 Men’s cocktail attire might sound casual in spirit, but it’s actually a semi-formal dress code obliging some genuine sartorial style.
 Commonly requested at weddings, the cocktail dress code has origins in the 1920s and 30s, when wealthy elitists routinely started drinking before dinner.

 Rather than admit to their growing alcohol dependencies, the avid socialites did the opposite by giving the ritual its own catchy name: cocktail hour.
 A distinguished men’s cocktail dress code soon followed.
 Now here we are almost a century later and cocktail attire lives on at weddings, classy sporting events and other social engagements.

 Of course, some of you might be asking: what is male cocktail attire, specifically?
-Well, we’ve made a proper cocktail attire for men guide exclusively for you.
+Well, we’ve made a guide to proper cocktail attire for men exclusively for you.
 Use it wisely, and no one will notice just you how drunk you really are.